DarekRepos/FAQ-accordion/README.md

 Prerequisites:

 Node.js and npm (or yarn): Download and install Node.js (https://nodejs.org/en) as it includes npm (Node Package Manager).
 Alternatively, you can use a package manager like yarn (https://classic.yarnpkg.com/lang/en/docs/install/).

 Steps:

-    Clone or Download the Project:
+- Clone or Download the Project:

 If you have Git installed, clone the repository using the following command (replace https://github.com/your-username/faq-component.git with the actual repository URL):
 Bash

-        ```
         git clone https://github.com/your-username/faq-component.git
-        ```

 If you don't have Git or prefer a manual download, download the project's ZIP file from the source (if available) and extract it to a folder on your computer.

 Install Dependencies:

-    Navigate to the project directory using your terminal or command prompt.
+- Navigate to the project directory using your terminal or command prompt.

-    Run the following command to install the required dependencies listed in the package.json file:
+- Run the following command to install the required dependencies listed in the package.json file:
-    Bash

-    ```
     npm install
-    ```

 (If you're using yarn, use yarn install instead.)

 Start the Development Server:

 - Run the development script using npm:

-    ```
     npm run start
-    ```

 This will typically start a local server (usually at http://localhost:8080 or a similar address).
 The exact port number might vary depending on your system configuration or other running processes.

 - Open the Project in Your Browser:

 Open your web browser and navigate to the URL displayed in the terminal output after running npm run start.
 This will usually be http://localhost:8080 (or the specific port used).